Towel Day: 2013

 In recognition of Towel Day, the Norwegian public transportation company Kolumbus gave away a limited number of special towels to customers.
 Each towel contained an RFID chip that allows a free ride on their buses and boats.
 In Washington, D.C., the Chevy Chase branch of the District of Columbia Public Library offered prizes for those who wore a towel to the library on Towel Day.

 2015

 On Towel Day 2015, Italian astronaut Samantha Cristoforetti sent a "Towel Day greeting" and read aloud a sample from The Hitchhiker's Guide To The Galaxy from the International Space Station.

 2016

 Towel Day was celebrated by Briton Tim Peake on the International Space Station.

 As Towel Day 2016 fell during the RIPE 72 meeting, the RIPE NCC distributed a beach towel printed with an IPv6 subnet chart (from their training materials).

-2018

-The first SpaceX Falcon Heavy rocket launch used a Tesla Roadster as a test payload, emblazoned with the words DON'T PANIC! are shown.
-This is a reference to the cover of The Hitchhiker's Guide to the Galaxy, which features the same words.
-In the glove compartment of the car was a copy of the book and a towel, also an item from the novel.

 2019

-In the year 2019, Towel Day was celebrated by Don't Panic Labs in Nebraska, U.S., by organizing a donation drive called the "Towel Day Drive" where people were asked to donate new or extremely gently used Towels to the "People's City Mission."
+In the year 2019, Towel Day was celebrated by Don't Panic Labs in Nebraska, U.S., by organizing a donation drive called the "Towel Day Drive" where people were asked to donate new or extremely gently used towels to the "People's City Mission".
 Many people also donated money to buy towels.